meshcloud/meshcloud-docs/docs/meshcloud.project.md

 The deletion procedure depends on the variaty of meshTenants under the project:

-1. a project contains exclusively tenants where we don't support automatic deletion (AWS, GCP, Azure, Kubernetes,OpenShift)
+1. a project contains exclusively tenants where we don't support automatic deletion (AWS, GCP, Azure, Kubernetes, OpenShift)
 2. a project contains exclusively OpenStack, Cloud Foundry and Marketplace meshTenants
 3. a project contains a project containing a combination of 1. and 2.